gulcekardes/sunflowersproject/README.md

 - AC0 circuits with bounded depth
 - k-limits and sunflowers used in lower bound proofs
-- The Erdős-Rado sunflower theorem (incomplete - made significant process towards completing it in December 2024)
+- The Erdős-Rado sunflower theorem (incomplete - made significant process towards completing it, December 2024)
 - Boolean function evaluation and circuit separation properties

 ## Key Definitions